Innovative pioneers in the digital industry?

 My personal highlight was the statement that the publishing industry is ticking a bit slow and that answers need half a year.
 By the way, it does not surprise me in this context that Amazon has disrupted the book market, which in Germany is often sued extensively.
 But the Americans are just a bit more efficient.

-Accordingly, I just liked a study by the Vodafone Institute, which was passed around in the last few days via social media: For "The Tech Divide: Industry and Work", the polling institute Ipsos 9.000 surveyed people from nine countries and selected experts.
-From a German perspective, how could it be otherwise, the result is rather sobering: 59 percent of Germans just agree to the statement that their country lags behind in digitization - the highest rate of all countries surveyed.
+Accordingly, a study by the Vodafone Institute was just right for me, which has been passed around via social media in the past few days: For "The Tech Divide: Industry and Labor", the Ipsos polling institute interviewed 9.000 people from nine countries and selected experts.
+From a German perspective, how could it be otherwise, the result is rather sobering: 59 percent of Germans agree that their country is lagging behind in digitalization - the highest rate of all countries surveyed.

 Digitization degree: Germany vs. USA, China, Sweden

-The highest rating, however, is the degree of digitization or use of new technologies in the US, China and Sweden.
-Disruptive innovations and success stories of well-known US companies from Silicon Valley or leading Chinese companies or, for example, Spotify from Sweden play an important role.
-The comprehensive digitalization of the country since the late 90er years through the "PC reform" has its share of the positive perception.
-In other countries, success stories are less noticeable.
+In contrast, the degree of digitization or use of new technologies is rated highest in the USA, China and Sweden.
+Disruptive innovations and success stories of well-known US companies from Silicon Valley or leading Chinese companies or Spotify from Sweden play an important role.
+The comprehensive digitization of the country since the late 90s through the “PC reform” has its share in the positive perception.
+In other countries, corresponding success stories are less noticed.

 Apart from the fact that I wonder where the digital flagship Estonia remains in this overview, the thing with the beautiful new digital world, of course, has a flip side.
 As I said, we always like to think we are particularly digital, innovative, efficient and productive - in contrast to such companies anyway.
 But, is this really the truth?

 To answer the question, we only have to take a look at our own nose - and look, for example, at the completely new tools that are always on the market: From the latest social media gadget to automation applications to project management Programs.
 And all of them promise us more productivity and a better life.